sundas586/Access-web-data-with-python/README.md

 So **JSON is very native to JavaScript.**

 ![0](https://user-images.githubusercontent.com/33677647/194528940-0be575d2-1c7b-47f4-aecd-b4305115c2bf.PNG)
-json.load() --> It is used to read JSON encoded data from a file and convert it into a Python dictionary and deserialize a file itself info["name"] --> Chuck <br />
+json.load() --> It is used to read JSON encoded data from a file and convert it into a Python dictionary and deserialize a file itself. <br/>
+info["name"] --> Chuck <br />
 info ["email"]["hide"] --> yes <br />